 Ready to explore?
 Discover how with this practical guide.

-In a year when more people are looking to explore locally, it’s little wonder that London walks have boomed in popularity.
-I love exploring the city on two feet – charting the footpaths that meander between its many green spaces and when I came across the Green Chain Walk, it piqued my curiosity.
+In recent years, London walks have boomed in popularity.
+We love exploring the city on two feet – charting the footpaths that meander between its many green spaces – and when we came across the Green Chain Walk, it piqued our curiosity.

 Second, there was the focus of the walk itself.
-As a Londoner I’ve visited many of the places the walk passes through hundreds of times: Crystal Palace Park, Nunhead Cemetery, Severndroog Castle, One Tree Hill are familiar spots – but only individually so.
+As Londoners we’ve visited many of the places the walk passes through hundreds of times: Crystal Palace Park, Nunhead Cemetery, Severndroog Castle, One Tree Hill are familiar spots – but only individually so.

-Never had I walked in such a way to connect them together, to take the individual green spaces of South London and turn them into a cohesive narrative, simultaneously a history of development and a remainder of the rural past of this part of the city, most of which fell within the reaches of the Great North Wood.
+Never had we walked in such a way to connect them together, to take the individual green spaces of South London and turn them into a cohesive narrative, simultaneously a history of development and a reminder of the rural past of this part of the city, most of which fell within the reaches of the Great North Wood.

 It’s an interesting walk, dipping into quiet neighbourhoods, skirting along residential roads that see few visitors – and, of course, connecting some of the prettiest outdoor spaces in South London.
 Enough enthusing, here’s what to expect on your very own Green Chain adventure.